junxit/us-congress-bills-116/metadata.md

 - 2019-02-26 — Introduced in House
 - 2019-02-26 — Introduced in House
 - 2019-02-26 — Referred to the House Committee on the Judiciary.
+- 2019-03-25 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2019-10-22 — Subcommittee on the Constitution, Civil Rights, and Civil Liberties Discharged.
+- 2019-10-23 — Committee Consideration and Mark-up Session Held.
+- 2019-10-23 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 6.
+- 2019-11-29 — Placed on the Union Calendar, Calendar No. 258.
+- 2019-11-29 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-317.
+- 2019-11-29 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-317.